What does the Moderna vaccine mean for the fight against Covid?

 How does this vaccine work?

-Like the Pfizer/BioNTech vaccine, which was revealed last week to be 90% effective against Covid, the Moderna vaccine is based on introducing genetic material, known as mRNA, into the human body, which carries instructions for making the “spike proteins” that sit on the outside of the coronavirus and are crucial in allowing the virus to enter human cells.
+Like the Pfizer/BioNTech vaccine, which was revealed last week to be 90 per cent effective, the Moderna vaccine is based on introducing genetic material, known as mRNA, into the human body, which carries instructions for making the “spike proteins” that sit on the outside of the coronavirus and are crucial in allowing the virus to enter human cells.

 When this mRNA is introduced to the body, the protein-making machinery within human cells churns out the spike proteins.
 These proteins are displayed on the outside of the cells, triggering the body’s immune response.